The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 Vilnius has one of the largest and best-preserved medieval old towns in Europe — over 1,500 buildings spanning Gothic, Renaissance, Baroque, and Neoclassical styles.
 Walking through it is like watching centuries of European architecture in time-lapse.

-From there, I walked through the Gate of Dawn — the only surviving gate of the original city walls, housing a chapel with a sacred icon of the Virgin Mary that draws Catholic pilgrims from across the region.
-Then wound through narrow streets past St. Anne's Church, a Gothic masterpiece that Napoleon reportedly wanted to carry back to Paris in his palm.
+From there, walk through the Gate of Dawn — the only surviving gate of the original city walls, housing a chapel with a sacred icon of the Virgin Mary that draws Catholic pilgrims from across the region.
+Then wind through narrow streets past St. Anne's Church, a Gothic masterpiece that Napoleon reportedly wanted to carry back to Paris in his palm.

 The Hill With the Tower